2023–24 CAASPP Test Administrator Tutorial

-- Accommodations must be permitted on CAASPP tests to all eligible students if specified in the student's IEP or Section 504 plan.
+- Accommodations must be permitted on CAASPP tests to any eligible student if specified in the student's IEP or Section 504 plan.

-- Unlisted resources are non-embedded and shall be made available if specified in the eligible student's IEP or Section 504 plan and only on approval by the California Department of Education.
+- Unlisted resources are non-embedded and shall be made available if specified in the eligible student's IEP or Section 504 plan and only upon approval by the California Department of Education.

-The California Student Assessment Accessibility one-page web documents are helpful to reference when determining what resources are allowed for each test.
+The one-page California Student Assessment Accessibility Graphics web documents are helpful to reference when determining what resources are allowed for each assessment.

 Accessibility Resources Videos and Training

 The Accessibility Resources Demonstration videos provide demonstrations of embedded universal tools, designated supports, and accommodations allowed as part of the CAASPP and ELPAC.
 Test administrators should view the videos with students to learn more about the available accessibility resources.
-The following is a playlist of videos available as additional and optional resources to watch.
+The following link leads to a playlist of videos available as additional and optional resources to watch.

-The Matching Accessibility Resources to Students' Needs virtual training provided participants with an understanding of the importance of accessibility resources, the categories of accessibility resources, and the process for matching students with the appropriate accessibility resources for daily instruction and for assessments.
-Participants learned how to categorize accessibility resources into Universal Design for Learning (UDL) categories.
-UDL provides a research-based framework for teachers to incorporate flexible materials, techniques, and strategies for delivering instruction, and for students to demonstrate their knowledge in a variety of ways.
+The Matching Accessibility Resources to Students' Needs virtual training provides participants with an understanding of the importance of accessibility resources, the categories of accessibility resources, and the process for matching students with the appropriate accessibility resources for daily instruction and for assessments.
+Educators learn how to categorize accessibility resources into Universal Design for Learning (UDL) categories.
+UDL provides a research-based framework for teachers to incorporate flexible materials, techniques, and strategies for delivering instruction; and for students to demonstrate their knowledge in a variety of ways.

-The Using Accessibility Resources in Daily Instruction virtual training is a follow-up training that went into depth of how to observe students using assigned accessibility resources and how to make adjustments throughout the year based on these observations.
+The Using Accessibility Resources in Daily Instruction virtual training is a follow-up training that goes in depth into how to observe students using assigned accessibility resources and how to make adjustments throughout the year based on these observations.

-Visit the CAASPP Accessibility Resources Virtual Training Series web page for all the videos and resources.
+Visit the CAASPP Accessibility Resources Asynchronous Training web page for all the videos and resources.

 Before Administration of the CAASPP